Installation | Topics | Beyond Lino

 command:$ pm buildindexes

-This step can be skipped if there were no changes in the database schema.
+You can skip this step if there were no changes in the database schema.

 Run the